 The area around Indented Head and St Leonards gained major exposure during the late 1990’s with the ABC television show ‘Sea Change’ which used the landscape in the area and many of the buildings.

-Around 600 people call Indented Head home with many of the residents being retirees moving to a new peaceful life.
+Around 1600 call St Leonards home and just under 600 at Indented Head with many of the residents being retirees moving to a new peaceful life.
 The towns swells to many times this size over the Summer months.

 Real estate & design

-Today Indented Head is a seaside getaway for the hundreds who visit the area in the Summer and the countless retirees or people who want to have their own sea change, to escape the hustle and bustle of the cities and enjoy the tranquility and fresh sea breezes that these two townships have to offer.
+Today St Leonards and Indented Head are seaside getaways for the hundreds who visit the area in the Summer and the countess retirees or people who want to have their own sea change, to escape the hustle and bustle of the cities and enjoy the tranquility and fresh sea breezes that these two townships have to offer.
 So many people visit down this way, relax and just don’t want to leave.

 The area is still a popular family holiday destination and facilities include a sailing club, a boat ramp, jetty, and numerous sandy beaches.
 The shoreline also hosts a number of historical boat sheds.

-Indented Head doesn’t have much in the way of facilities but St Leonards has a good shopping strip with cafes, restaurants, a supermarket and a few specialty stores with the St Leonards pub and its expansive beer garden sitting proudly on the corner of The Esplanade and Murradoc Road overlooking the St Leonards pier.
+Indented Head to the north of St Leonards doesn’t have much in the way of facilities but St Leonards has a good shopping strip with cafes, restaurants, a supermarket and a few specialty stores with the St Leonards pub and its expansive beer garden sitting proudly on the corner of the esplanade and murradoc road overlooking the St Leonards pier.

 Sports fitness & recreation

-The town has good sporting amenities nearby including a golf course, tennis club, bowling club and yacht club.
+The towns have good sporting amenities including a golf course, tennis club, bowling club and yacht club.
 The Bellarine Sharks AFL Football Club also play during the Winter months alternating with the cricket club in the Summer.

 Distance from The CBD and transport

-Indented Head is situated at the eastern end of the Bellarine Peninsula and the northern end of Swan Bay, 33 kilometres east of Geelong.
+St Leonards and Indented Head are situated at the eastern end of the Bellarine Peninsula and the northern end of swan bay, 33 kilometres east of Geelong.